TeaShull/PhytoBSA/README.md

 ## Output

-Will output a linkage map with lowess smoothed ratios and SNPS in the top 98th percentile g-statistic highlighted in red
+Will output a linkage map with lowess smoothed ratios and SNPS in the top 98th percentile g-statistic highlighted in red.

+Example: 474-3 in https://doi.org/10.1104/pp.17.00415.
+Pipeline correctly identifies early stop codon in *SHR* SRA Runs - SRR5029628(474_3_wt); SRR5029636 (474_3_mut)

 ![4743 BSA_linkage_map](https://github.com/TeaShull/PyAtBSA/assets/125574642/e5979fc8-7310-4a00-acec-5bde5c8aaf5c)

 Also, the script will output a graph of the calculated g-statistics, also lowess smoothed.